Experts: Virus numbers could be erratic after Thanksgiving | WTOP

 Dr. Mark Rupp, professor and chief of infectious diseases at the University of Nebraska Medical Center in Omaha, said the effect of Thanksgiving is likely to be a magnified version of the weekend figures.
 The Thursday holiday will exacerbate the record-keeping discrepancies over the long weekend, artificially depressing the reported numbers for four or five days before spiking as test results catch up.

+In several state and cities, officials reported sharp drops in testing Friday and reminded people not to read improvements into them.
+Arkansas Gov. Asa Hutchinson said the drop means that residents might not know for weeks how much their efforts to slow the spread affected the state’s rate of positive tests.

-In several states and cities, health officials said they anecdotally saw people getting tested before deciding to travel or gather for Thanksgiving meals.
+While testing was down Thursday and Friday, health officials said they anecdotally saw a jump in people getting tested before deciding to travel or gather for Thanksgiving meals.
 They warned that the tests are often a snapshot, not a complete assurance that someone has not been exposed to the virus.

-“I think it can be kind of a false sense of security for some people.
-And I suspect that, again, after the Thanksgiving holiday is over, we’ll see kind of a surge of people catching up with their testing next week,” Rupp said.
-“And then I fully expect that, because people have continued to travel, they’ve continued to have gatherings outside their immediate family, that we will see a surge in cases here over the next one to three weeks.”
+“I think it can be kind of a false sense of security for some people,” Rupp said, predicting that the holiday will be followed within weeks by another surge “because people have continued to travel, they’ve continued to have gatherings outside their immediate family.”

 Experts worry how people might interpret the situation after the long weekend, especially if it takes a few weeks for Thanksgiving exposures to show up in testing data.

 Cities and states generally use hospitalization and intensive care numbers, which lag behind virus case reporting, to determine when to increase or ease public health restrictions and recommendations.
-But the public is more likely to look at testing numbers or case counts, which might be misleading, Wen said.
+But the public is more likely to look at testing numbers or case counts, which might be misleading, Wen said, and waiting until hospitals are overwhelmed is risky.

 “Where we are now is a completely unsustainable place.
 I think it’s extremely frustrating to those of us in health care to see our calls are not being heeded,” Wen said.
 “And the level of alarm that we have is not reflected in individuals’ behavior.”